 Plan for the U.S.S.
 Constitution

 Ship plans are some of our most requested items.
 This drawings is of the U.S.S.
 Constitution.
 Originally designed and constructed in 1794, it appears that Charles Ware created an illustration of the vessel sometime later during his tenure at the Boston Navy Yard.
 This also appears to be the case for the illustration of the U.S.S.
 Congress, also designed in 1794 and constructed the following year.
 Note that this drawing of the U.S.S.
-Constitution is located in RG 19: Records of the Bureau of Ships, 1940-1966, rather than RG 45 with the main series of Ware Drawings.
+Constitution is located in RG 19: Ship Design and Construction Drawings, 1862 – 1909, rather than RG 45 with the main series of Ware Drawings.
 Again, additional information about the Charles Ware Drawings can be found on our previous blog post, “Lynxes and Alligators and Ships, Oh, My!
 The Ships of the Ware Collection.”